bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

    mysql -u root -p
    CREATE DATABASE cinder;
-   GRANT ALL ON cinder.* TO 'cinderUser'@'%' IDENTIFIED BY 'cinderPass';
+   GRANT ALL ON cinder.* TO 'cinderUser'@'localhost' IDENTIFIED BY 'cinderPass';
    quit;

 * Configure /etc/cinder/api-paste.ini like the following::